d3alek/invisible-simulation/README.md

+# Requirements
+- numpy
+- pysolar (for sun position calculation)
+- pandas (for sky generator and yaw predictor)
+- matplotlib (for visualization)
+- behave (for running behavioural tests)

-# Automated verification of the model
+# Verification of the model

 ```
 $ python features/sky_model.py